 In the 1990s, Steve was a partner in a defense firm that was retained by insurance companies and big business entities (restaurants, grocery stores and machine companies).
 Before joining forces with the best plaintiff’s firm in California (CZ&R), Steve was a partner and lead trial attorney in a well regarded Santa Monica plaintiff practice.
 He graduated from Rutgers University and the University of San Diego School of Law.
 He is a longtime member of the American Board of Trial Advocates (Advocate level).
 Membership in ABOTA is by invitation only, and includes top plaintiff and defense attorneys.
 He was named by the National Trial Lawyers Association as a “Top 100 Lawyer.”
 He has also been a speaker on various practice topics, a mock trial judge, and a mentor to newer attorneys.
 He is a member of the faculty every year at the Jack Daniels ABOTA Trial School.
 He is a member of the Consumer Attorneys of California (CAOC), Consumer Attorneys Association of Los Angeles (CAALA), Los Angeles County Bar Association (LACBA), Riverside County Bar Association(RCBA) and American Association for Justice (AAJ).

-Steve is an honorary member of the Board of Governors of the Los Angeles Trial Lawyers Charity and is a member of the Board of Governors for CAOC.
+Steve is an honorary member of the Board of Governors of the Los Angeles Trial Lawyers Charity and is a former member of the Board of Governors for CAOC.